pkumar26/demok8s/acr.md

 >Explore contents of acrDeploy & acrDeploy.param.json in your favourite editor.
 Edit parameter values in acrDeploy.param.json as needed.

 **Setup deployment variables for ACR:**\
+>Change templatePath and other values as per your environment\

 PowerShell:

     $resourceDeploymentName = 'demoacrdeploy'
-    # Change templatePath as per your environment
     $templatePath = $env:SystemDrive + '\' + 'users' + '\' + 'demok8s'
     $templateFile = 'acrDeploy.json'
     $templateParameterFile = 'acrDeploy.param.json'